NUAA-WatchDog/linux-elf-binary-signer/README.md

 Removing .text_sig
 ```

-The `elf-sign` ELF binary will be signed by itself, so that it can sign other unsigned ELF binaries by passing OS's verification.
+The `elf-sign.signed` ELF binary has already been signed by the private key in `certs/kernel_key.pem`, so that it can pass OS's verification to sign the newly built `elf-sign`.
+Then, with a signed `elf-sign`, you can sign other ELF binary on our system.

 ```bash
 $ ./elf-sign sign-target sha256 certs/kernel_key.pem certs/kernel_key.pem